|

 I would like to stay at the host hotel and save on accommodations with the Network Conference room rate.
 How can I make a reservation?

-The conference host hotel and venue is the Sheraton New Orleans in the heart of New Orleans.
+The conference host hotel and venue is the Sheraton New Orleans on Canal Street.
 Once you register for the conference, you will receive the link to reserve your room.
+Do not book your reservation on the Sheraton's website directly!
+Please use our unique booking group link to access our special rate.

 The host hotel conference rate of $145 + tax / night is available until July 8 at 11:59 pm EST.

 What airport should I fly into?
-How can I get to the Lexington Marriott City Center?
+How can I get to the Sheraton New Orleans?

 Where can I view the schedule and learn more about the speakers?